MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-whats-new.md

 ### Status of quarantined email messages

-We've added new functionality around email-quarantine data for your managed tenants.
+We've added new functionality around email quarantine data for your managed tenants.
 Accessible by selecting **Data protection** from the left navigation pane in Microsoft 365 Lighthouse, this feature gives you visibility into the status of quarantined email messages across your customer tenants.
 You can see consolidated information for total quarantine volumes and detailed information for each managed tenant to help you prioritize any tenants that may require action.

 ### Increase in maximum license limit